By Way of Deception: Title

-The title of the book is the English translation of the motto of the Mossad, a phrase from Proverbs 24:6, be-tahbūlōt ta`aseh lekhā milkhamāh (Hebrew: בתחבולות תעשה לך מלחמה), which means "By way of deception you shall engage in war."
+The title of the book is derived from the Hebrew motto of the Mossad at the time, from Proverbs 24:6, be-tahbūlōt ta`aseh lekhā milkhamāh (Hebrew: בתחבולות תעשה לך מלחמה), which he learned from Aharon Sherf, director of the Mossad Academy where he trained.
+Ostrovsky's translation was "By way of deception you shall engage in war."
+This is an incorrect translation; the New NIV Interlinear Hebrew-English Old Testament translation is "For waging war you need guidance".

 Ostrovsky has stated that his name is not a pen name and that if he wanted to hide, he would not have written the book in the first place.

 Summary

-The book starts with Ostrovsky's service in the Israeli Defense Forces.
+The book starts with Ostrovsky's service in the Israel Defense Forces.
 After taking psychological and other preliminary tests, he rejects a potential job as a Mossad assassin but accepts a trainee katsa position.

 He specifically addresses the suicide bombing of the US Marine compound in Beirut that killed several hundred US Marines in Lebanon.
 He says that Mossad learned of the time and location of the attack in advance through its network of informants but told only general information, without the specifics, to the US.

 He attributes trafficking heroin as a source of raising funds for operations outside government regulation.
 He blames Mossad for assassinating Khadir, a PLO diplomat sent by Arafat to start peace negotiations with the Israeli government to prevent an invasion of Lebanon targeting the PLO.

 Ostrovsky's allegations grew, culminating in retirement after being scapegoated for a failed attempt at capturing top PLO officials.

-The second half alleges other operations between 1971 and 1985, such as Operation Sphinx, in which Iraqi nuclear scientists were recruited while they were in France to gather information about Iraq's nuclear reactor Osiraq.
-Israel ultimately ends doing so by an Israeli air strike in 1981.
+The second half alleges other operations between 1971 and 1985, such as Operation Sphynx in which Iraqi nuclear scientists were recruited while they were in France to gather information about Iraq's Osiraq nuclear reactor which is destroyed by an Israeli air strike in 1981.